How To Get Here

 Sumburgh Airport is at the southern tip of mainland Shetland, 25 miles from Lerwick.
 Take the A970 north towards Lerwick then follow the directions below from Lerwick.

-Coming from the ferry terminal in Lewick
+Coming from the ferry terminal in Lerwick

 Take a right turn out of the ferry terminal and follow the A970 towards Hillswick.
 You will pass through Voe and then Brae before reaching the parish of Northmavine.
 And you’ll know it by the giant sign!